maria-alexandru/2048/README.md

 	- A score is considered a high score if it is the highest score reached from the first time the app was opened or if it is equal to the last high score and was achieved in a shorter time.
+	- Each game mode has different high/top scores.

 4. **Theme color menu**
 	- The player has five options to choose from for the appearance of the game.